Ben Sollee: Touring 2008–2010 and Dear Companion

 Sollee toured throughout 2008 as part of the Sparrow Quartet and on his own.
 On September 27, the group performed a set at the Austin City Limits Music Festival.
 On February 8, 2009, the Sparrow Quartet performed its final show, before going into a hiatus, at Sollee's Alma Mater, the University of Louisville, where it played for a capacity crowd in Comstock Hall.
 Thereafter Sollee concentrated on his solo career.
 On February 24, 2009, he made his national television debut in a performance on ABC's Jimmy Kimmel Live program.
 On March 18–19, 2009 he performed for the first time as a solo artist in the SXSW Festival in Austin, Texas.

 In March 2009, Sollee began touring with the Vienna Teng Trio, led by pianist/singer-songwriter Vienna Teng, and The Paper Raincoat, a band from Brooklyn, New York.
 On May 8, 2009, Sollee played to a sold-out house at the Bomhard Theater in the Kentucky Center for the Arts in Louisville.
 In September 2009, he performed as a solo artist in the Austin City Limits Festival, and on October 22 he made a first appearance as a solo artist on NPR's Mountain Stage in West Virginia.
 In November 2009, he toured with Cincinnati singer-songwriter Kim Taylor.
 Taylor and Sollee had done occasional shows together since 2007, but this tour found them playing both solo material and accompanying one another during each other's sets.

-In August 2008, Sollee's song "How to See the Sun Rise" was featured in Season 4, episode 8 of the Showtime television series Weeds.
+In August 2008, Sollee's song "How to See the Sun Rise" was featured in the season 4 episode "I Am the Table" of the Showtime television series Weeds.
 During this period Sollee worked on a new recording project with two other Kentucky musicians, Daniel Martin Moore, from Cold Spring, and Louisville's Jim James of My Morning Jacket and Monsters of Folk.
 The album, titled Dear Companion, was produced by James and featured Sollee and Moore singing original songs (with James providing vocal support on some).
 The record explored the three artists' ties to Appalachia and drew attention to the problem of mountaintop removal coal mining and its impact on the people and heritage of the central Appalachian region.
 The album came out on February 16, 2010, on the Sub Pop label and debuted nationally at number 6 on iTunes.
 In April 2010, at the invitation of the U.S. Embassy in Stockholm, Sweden, Sollee made a presentation on bike touring to the first TEDx Conference sponsored by the U.S. Embassy in that country.